 To cope with this workload challenge, cases are reassessed to ensure offenders timely progress across the continuum of supervision.
 This is based on compliance/success of the offenders.
 Early supervision discharges of low risk; compliant offenders from supervision have been encouraged.
-The Reception and Diagnostic Center (RDC) has been expanded to further alleviate the workload of the officer in the field by assisting in case management functions.
+The Probation and Parole Response Center has been expanded to further alleviate the workload of the officer in the field by assisting in case management functions.
 The automated workload formula continues to enable PPD management to monitor and regulate the workload of officers statewide to achieve a fair and equitable distribution of work.
 PPD's policies and procedures are evaluated annually to ensure the most effective use of staff resources.

-During the past legislative sessions, strides towards reducing turnover rates and officers workload were addressed.
+During previous legislative sessions, strides towards reducing turnover rates and officers workload were addressed.
 This was done by increasing salaries and creating new positions.
-These steps have been effective, in stabilizing the turnover rate of probation and parole officers statewide.
-However, due to the high turnover rates of previous years, more than half of the current staff has less than three years of experience.
+Those steps were effective, in stabilizing the turnover rate of probation and parole officers statewide.
+However, due to the high turnover rates of previous years, and a renewed increase in the current turnover rate, more than half of the current staff has less than three years of experience.

-To maintain adequate supervision, the 12 new positions created during the 2008 Legislative session were assigned to high-risk specialized caseloads and to the Response

-Center to combat the increasing number of violent offenders.
-The creation of additional positions has allowed the department to construct high risk caseloads for officers to specialize in the supervision of high-profile offenders, and those with a history of violence or a sex offense.
+To maintain adequate supervision, the 12 new positions created during the 2008 Legislative session were assigned to high-risk specialized caseloads and to the Response Center to combat the increasing number of violent offenders.
+The creation of additional positions allowed the department to construct high-risk caseloads for officers to specialize in the supervision of high-profile offenders, and those with a history of violence or a sex offense.
 In turn, this permits standard supervision officers to work with offenders who may need less supervision, but more treatment services and support programs.
 Work burden has increased at the Response Center due to the number of offenders mandated by law to be monitored using Global Positioning System (GPS) devices, but this fosters a more effective supervision process geared toward increased public safety.
 There has been a reduction in the growth rate of the average caseload division-wide.
 However, the division is impacted by budget constraints and staff vacancies, and the average daily caseload per officer is expected to increase.